UK PM Braced For Tory No-confidence Vote - UrduPoint

 UK PM Braced For Tory No-confidence Vote

-British Prime Minister Boris Johnson faced a no-confidence vote Monday among his Conservative MPs after dozens rebelled over a string of scandals that have left the party's public standing in tatters
+British Prime Minister Boris Johnson expressed defiance Monday ahead of a no-confidence vote among Conservative MPs, after dozens rebelled over a string of scandals that have left the party's public standing in tatters

-London, (APP - UrduPoint / Pakistan Point News - 6th Jun, 2022 ) :British Prime Minister Boris Johnson faced a no-confidence vote Monday among his Conservative MPs after dozens rebelled over a string of scandals that have left the party's public standing in tatters.
+London, (APP - UrduPoint / Pakistan Point News - 6th Jun, 2022 ) :British Prime Minister Boris Johnson expressed defiance Monday ahead of a no-confidence vote among Conservative MPs, after dozens rebelled over a string of scandals that have left the party's public standing in tatters.

-If he loses the evening vote, he must step down as Conservative party leader and prime minister.
-The result is expected after 1900 GMT.
+If he loses the evening vote, he must step down as Conservative leader, but can stay on as prime minister pending a party leadership election in the coming weeks.

-Writing to his MPs, Johnson defended his governing record, including on delivering Brexit, fighting the Covid pandemic and supporting Ukraine.
+Writing to his MPs, Johnson defended his record on delivering Brexit, fighting the Covid pandemic and supporting Ukraine.

-"Tonight we have the chance to end weeks of media speculation and take this country forward, immediately, as one united party," he wrote ahead of meeting his backbenchers in person before the vote.
+At a meeting with Tory backbenchers shortly before the vote, supporters could be heard cheering and thumping their tables in approval.

+A senior party source said Johnson had indicated tax cuts could be in the offing as Britain contends with its worst inflation crisis in generations.

-But the scale of Tory disunity was exposed in a scathing resignation letter from Johnson's "anti-corruption champion" John Penrose, and another letter of protest from longtime ally Jesse Norman.
+"We have been through bumpy times before and I can rebuild trust," the prime minister told his parliamentary rank and file, according to the source, adding: "The best is yet to come."
+But the scale of Tory disunity was exposed in a blistering resignation letter from Johnson's "anti-corruption champion" John Penrose and another letter of protest from longtime ally Jesse Norman.

-The prime minister's rebuttals over "Partygate" were "grotesque", Norman wrote.
-He warned that the Tories risked losing the next general election, due by 2024.
+The prime minister's rebuttals over "Partygate" were "grotesque", Norman wrote, warning that the Tories risked losing the next general election, which is due by 2024.

 Ex-cabinet member Jeremy Hunt, who lost to Johnson in the last leadership contest in 2019 and is expected to run again if he is deposed, confirmed he would vote against him.